Cubic fourfolds containing a plane and a quintic del Pezzo surface: Introduction

-The category $\cat{A}_X$ has the remarkable property of being a 2-Calabi--Yau category, essentially a noncommutative deformation of the derived category of a K3 surface.
-Based on evidence from known cases as well as general categorical considerations, Kuznetsov conjectures that the category $\cat{A}_X$ contains all the information about the rationality of $X$.

-\begin{conjecture*}[Kuznetsov] A complex cubic fourfold $X$ is rational if and only if there exists a K3 surface $S$ and an equivalence $\cat{A}_X \isom \Db(S)$. \end{conjecture*}
+More recently, Kuznetsov \cite{kuznetsov:cubic_fourfolds} has established a semiorthogonal decomposition of the bounded derived category $ \Db(X) = \langle \cat{A}_X, \ko_X, \ko_X(1),\ko_X(2) \rangle$.
+The category $\cat{A}_X$ is essentially a noncommutative deformation of the derived category of a K3 surface.
+Based on evidence from known cases, as well as general categorical considerations, Kuznetsov conjectures that a cubic fourfold is rational if and only if there is an equivalence $\cat{A}_X \isom \Db(S)$ for some K3 surface $S$.

+Shortly after the first version of this article appeared, Addington and Thomas \cite{AT_kuz=has} announced a groundbreaking result linking the Hodge theoretic suspicion supported by Hassett's work and the derived categorical conjecture of Kuznetsov, at least for general cubic fourfolds.

-If $X$ contains a plane, a further geometric description of $\cat{A}_X$ is available.
-Indeed, $X$ is birational to the total space of a quadric surface bundle $\wt{X} \to \PP^2$ by projecting from the plane.
-We assume that the degeneration divisor is a smooth sextic curve $D \subset \PP^2$.
-The discriminant double cover $S \to \PP^2$ branched along $D$ is then a K3 surface of degree 2 and the even Clifford algebra gives rise to a Brauer class $\beta \in \Br(S)$, called the \linedef{Clifford invariant} of $X$.
-Via mutations, Kuznetsov \cite[Thm.~4.3]{kuznetsov:cubic_fourfolds} establishes an equivalence $\cat{A}_X \isom \Db(S,\beta)$ with the bounded derived category of $\beta$-twisted sheaves on $S$.
+If $X$ contains a plane, the projection from that plane makes $X$ birational to the total space of a quadric surface bundle $\wt{X} \to \PP^2$ whose discriminant $D \subset \PP^2$ is a sextic curve.
+Assuming that $D$ is smooth, the double cover $S \to \PP^2$ branched along $D$ is a K3 surface of degree 2 and the even Clifford algebra gives a Brauer class $\beta \in \Br(S)$, called the \linedef{Clifford invariant} of $X$.
+In~\cite[Thm.~4.3]{kuznetsov:cubic_fourfolds}, Kuznetsov establishes an equivalence $\cat{A}_X \isom \Db(S,\beta)$ with the bounded derived category of $\beta$-twisted sheaves on $S$.

-By classical results in the theory of quadratic forms (see \cite[Thm.~2.24]{ABB:fibrations}), $\beta$ is trivial if and only if the quadric surface bundle $\wt{X} \to \PP^2$ has a rational section.
-In particular, if $\beta \in \Br(S)$ is trivial then $X$ is rational and Kuznetsov's conjecture is verified.
-This should be understood as the \emph{trivial case} of Kuznetsov's conjecture for cubic fourfolds containing a plane.
+By classical results in the theory of quadratic forms (see \cite[Thm.~6.3]{knus_parimala_sridharan:rank_4}), $\beta$ is trivial if and only if the quadric surface bundle $\wt{X} \to \PP^2$ has a rational section (see also \cite{hassett:rational_cubic}), in which case $X$ is rational.
+On the divisors of $\cC_8$ described by Hassett, $\beta \in \Br(S)$ is trivial and Kuznetsov's conjecture is verified.
+However, there is no example in the literature with $\beta$ nontrivial and for which there nevertheless exists a different K3 surface $S'$ and an equivalence $\Db(S,\beta) \isom \Db(S')$ explaining rationality of $X$.
+One application of our results is the existence of such examples.

-\begin{conjecture*}[Kuznetsov ``containing a plane''] Let $X$ be a smooth complex cubic fourfold containing a plane, $S$ the associated K3 surface of degree 2, and $\beta \in \Br(S)$ the Clifford invariant.
-Then $X$ is rational if and only if there exists a K3 surface $S'$ and an equivalence $\Db(S,\beta) \isom \Db(S')$. \end{conjecture*}